MSchatzUW/CMAP_docs/user_guide/API_ref/pycmap_api/data_vizualization/pycmap_rm_cp_3d.rst

     python list.
 One may use the returned objects to modify the graph properties.

+..COMMENT: The above 'APIs vizEngine' link does not work.

     .. note::
       This method requires a valid `API key`_.
 It is not necessary to set the API key every time because the API properties are stored locally after being called the first time.

+..COMMENT: The above 'API key' link does not work.

     |